 The Shadow played in 1940, and I think had at least one sequel.
 The Shadow’s famous radio show had already been on the air for about nine years, and would continue for fourteen more.
 There are said to have been several feature films, all flops, but I haven’t managed to identify them.

 Ralph Byrd also played a comic book cowboy called simply The Vigilante in 1947.
 I vaguely remember buying this character’s comics once or twice as a kid.

 Congo Bill, a 1948 jungle adventure about a hero whom they rather boldly tried to appellatize as “King of the Jungle”, was based on a DC comics series that I’d never heard of.
 Apparently its name was later changed to Congorilla, because Bill was given the power to turn into a giant ape.
 That part isn’t in the serial.

 Flash Gordon had three serials, in 1936, 1938 (Flash Gordon’s Trip to Mars), and 1940 (Flash Gordon Conquers the Universe).
-Of all the old serials mentioned here, the Flash Gordons are the only ones I’ve seen.
+Of all the old serials mentioned here, the Flash Gordons are the only ones I’ve seen at full length.
 They contain a great deal that is laughable, but I kept right on watching.
 The first serial was remixed into a movie.
 (Buster Crabbe on filming these serials: “People keep asking me if it was fun to do Flash Gordon.
 No, it wasn’t fun, it was hard work!”)

 Buck Rogers had a serial in 1939.
 It failed to generate sequels.
 The serial was remixed into a feature-length movie almost 40 years later, in anticipation of the forthcoming TV series.

 Captain Marvel came out in 1941.
 The serial has just been released on DVD, with packaging claiming that it was the greatest serial ever.
-He may finally enter the land of features in the next couple of years.

 Huh.
 It turns out there was actually a series of silent movies based on a comic strip.
 It was called Prehistoric Peeps, starting around 1905.
 I wonder if it’s even possible to see them...